atmughrabi/CAPI-Precis/docs/wiki/Verification-Infrastructure.md

   runner passes from repository root and legacy working directories.
 - Compile each CU variant in an isolated work directory because package names collide.
-- Freeze consumer-facing paths and symbols for `01_capi_integration/accelerator_rtl/verification/accelerator_verification.sv`, the bind template, module name, ports, and parameters for one API-major version.
+- Freeze consumer-facing paths and symbols for verification API v2 at `01_capi_integration/accelerator_verification/rtl/accelerator_verification.sv`, the bind template, module name, ports, and parameters for one API-major version.
+- Publish
+  `01_capi_integration/accelerator_verification/rtl/manifests/monitor.f`;
-- Publish `verification/rtl/manifests/monitor.f`; consumers use the manifest instead of hardcoding the monitor source path.
+  consumers use the manifest instead of hardcoding the monitor source path.
-- A path/symbol change requires an API version bump, one-release compatibility shim, and passing downstream compatibility job.
+- A path/symbol change requires an API-major bump and a coordinated downstream compatibility job.
+A one-release shim is required only when a supported external consumer cannot migrate in the same release.
 - Add ordered manifests before replacing any wildcard or explicit source list.
 - Switch Quartus source assignment only after manifest/source-set equivalence.
 - Move active logos and diagrams to `docs/assets`; retain compatibility links